Table of contents

 Psychotherapy is a vital part of treatment.
 It can be conducted as an individual or in a support group or family group.
 Psychotherapy options include interpersonal and social rhythm therapy (IPSRT), cognitive behavioral therapy (CBT), psychoeducation, or family-focused therapy.

 Treatment for bipolar disorder may also include electroconvulsive therapy (ECT) for some patients.
 In this approach, electrical currents are passed through the brain, intentionally triggering a brief seizure.
 The procedure seems to cause changes in brain chemistry that can alleviate symptoms.
-ECT is sometimes recommended to certain patients who find that medications are not effective or who can’t take traditional antidepressants.
+ECT is sometimes recommended to certain patients who find that medications are ineffective or can’t take traditional antidepressants.